 You step onto the grass after work and your shoe sinks a little farther than you expected.
 The calendar says spring, yet the soil still behaves like late winter.
 That combination is common along the North Shore when April stacks cool days and steady rain on clay rich lots.
 Homeowners in Wilmette and Glenview are not doing anything wrong when turf looks dull or footprints linger.
 You are simply seeing physics before growth fully takes over.
-This article explains what that window means for mowing, raking, and planning organic lawn care without turning every soft spot into a crisis story.
+Cool season grass on those streets often sits on decades of fill and compaction, so water moves differently than it does on sandier pockets closer to the lake.

-Why wet soil and cool air stack stress
+Why wet soil and cool air stack stress on cool season turf

 What to delay until the lawn firms up

 Heavy mowing while soil squishes under the tires compacts the very layer roots need this month.
 If your mower leaves ruts, you are too early.
 Wait for a day when a calm walk leaves only a light print, then return to the one third rule described in mowing height and gentle patterns.
 The same patience applies to aggressive core pulling if someone sold you aeration as an April must no matter what.
 Aeration can help many lawns, yet timing still needs soil that can accept plugs without smearing holes shut.
-When in doubt, send photos through our contact form so we can align mechanical work with real conditions on your street.
+On clay, smeared holes act like shallow bowls that hold the next rain.

 Where drainage fits the conversation

 Some wet patterns are seasonal and some repeat every storm because grade or downspouts send water across the same stripe of lawn.
 If you see sand or mulch washed into a low line, take a photo after rain and keep it for a water management and drainage discussion.
 Greenwise approaches those projects as part of sustainable landscapes, not as a turf only Band Aid.
 Fixing flow often helps mossy corners and thin strips along foundations as much as it helps grass.
+Downspouts that discharge onto turf, sump lines that daylight in the side yard, and neighbor runoff all show up clearly during a cool wet April if you walk the perimeter with a notebook.

 Organic feeding still needs timing, not panic